emmy3000/alx-backend-python/README.md

 # ALX Backend Python

 Welcome to the ALX Backend Python repository!
-This space is dedicated to tackling advanced challenges and implementing solutions using the Python programming language, primarily focusing on backend frameworks and business logic.
+This space is dedicated to tackling intermediate to advanced challenges and implementing solutions using the Python programming language, primarily focusing on backend frameworks and business logic.

 ## General Requirements